 Finally, I look at how the relationship between neighborhood characteristics (especially %black) and the number of supermarkets depends on city dynamics.
 I argue that racial threat theory explains the negative relationship between a higher proportion of African Americans in a zip code and a lower number of supermarkets in the zip code.
 I extend both the understanding of the correlates of food deserts and racial threat theory by arguing that (racial) majority perceptions of the threat of (racial) minorities leads to the ‘hoarding’ of neighborhood resources such as supermarkets by the (racial) majority.
 Using a ‘geocoded’ 2010 census and zip code business patterns dataset I conduct a negative binomial HLM showing that the city level racial composition (non-linearly) predicts the variation in the zip code level association between %black and the number of supermarkets.

-Dissertation Title: More than Discrimination: The Significance of Race-Based Stress for the Mental Health and Well-Being of Black Americans
+Dissertation Title: More than Discrimination: The Significance of Race-Based Stress and Racial Identity for the Mental Health and Well-Being of Black Americans

 Dissertation Advisor: R. Jay Turner